ethereum-optimism/optimism/infrastructure/README.md

 Without doing this first, the deployment will not succeed.

+> NOTE:
+> <br />
+> There are three variables that are networking CIDR blocks that must be set properly for a successful apply: `gke_pod_cidr`, `gke_service_cidr`, and `vault_subnet_cidr`.
+All three of there blocks must be different, but can whatever you'd like.
+> <br />
+>
+> - `vault_subnet_cidr`: the CIDR block for the VPC subnet that the GKE cluster nodes will be created and restricted to
+> - `gke_service_cidr`: the CIDR block for all Kubernetes services and load balancer to be created within
+> - `gke_pod_cidr`: the CIDR block for the Kubernetes pods to be restricted to (must be a `/21` or lower mask per GCP restrictions)
+> <br />
+>
+> Once created, each of these CIDR blocks will be automatically attached to the Vault subnet in the VPC to allow VPC peering to all three of the CIDR blocks.

 Now that you're authenticated locally to your GCP project, you can now deploy the scripts.
 Ensure that you have all of the necessary Terraform variables set in the `terraform.tfvars` file and run:

 ```bash